AStraightLine/calculator/README.md

 9. Fixed even nastier chain operations bug when chaining after an equals.
 10. Fixed multiplication / division as first operation bug.
 11. Implemented digit amount limitation and corresponding rounding.
+12. Worked around the pressing '=' before any other input bug.
+13. Implemented block to entering multiple floating points.

 11. TODO: Add sub-display to show user their calculation. if already decimal no more float point